dart-lang/language/working/augmentations/feature-specification.md

 *   The signature of the augmenting constructor does not [match][signature matching] the signature of the corresponding introductory constructor.

+*   A `class` or `enum` constructor is declared as a primary constructor, using primary constructor syntax for at least one declaration of that constructor, and the class or enum has any other initializing constructor.

 *   More than one declaration in the augmentation chain specifies a default value for the same optional parameter.
 This is an error even in the